twitter-archive/torch-autograd/README.md

--- The sigmoid can now be used as part of a regular autograd function: local loss = autograd.nn.MSECriterion() neuralNet = function(params, x, y) local h = modelf(x) -- please note the absence of params arg return loss(h, y) end
+-- The sigmoid can now be used as part of a regular autograd function: local loss = autograd.nn.MSECriterion() neuralNet = function(params, x, y) local h = sigmoid(x) -- please note the absence of params arg return loss(h, y) end